mish-a14/GlowUp/README.md

 # GlowUp

-GlowUp is a web-based platform offering skin and hair logs.
+GlowUp is a web-based platform offering personalized skin and hair logs for users to keep track of their routines.

 <h1>Visit the Site</h1>
 [GlowUp]{}